 Finding out about this early gives these babies a better chance to interact with their families and build good language and communication skills.

-In most hospitals throughout the UK, you will be offered a simple hearing screening test for your baby shortly after birth or within the first few weeks.
-This can however be done up to three months of age, so do check with a health professional.
+In most hospitals throughout the UK, you will be offered a simple hearing screening for your baby shortly after birth or within the first few weeks.
+However, this can be done up to three months of age, so do check with a health professional.

 The test takes a few minutes.
 It is called an automatic otoacoustic emission test (AOAE).
 A small earpiece is inserted into the baby’s ear and a soft clicking noise is played.
 When the inner ear picks up the sound, it will send information back to the machine, and be registered.
 The next ear is then tested.